In our two Sean Hannity show day 38 Americans held hostage and abandoned by Joe Biden behind enemy lines.

 Let's start with the border disaster and all that's going on there and your thoughts.

-Look, uh a country exists to the extent that it's able to protect itself and define itself and defend its own borders.
+Look, a country exists to the extent that it's able to protect itself and define itself and defend its own borders.

 We've relinquished control over the border.

-You know what makes me sad, Sean, is one who lived for two years on the U.S. Mexico border as a young missionary 30 years ago.
+You know what makes me sad, Sean, is one who lived for two years on the U.S.-Mexico border as a young missionary 30 years ago.

 I can tell you that the people who are most directly impacted, the people who are most harmed by uncontrolled waves of illegal immigration, are not the rich people.

-Every time they weaken these borders, it makes life difficult, makes the American dream more unattainable for those people who who are most vulnerable to that sort of thing, which is America's poor middle class, especially on or near borders.
+Every time they weaken these borders, it makes life difficult, makes the American dream more unattainable for those people who are most vulnerable to that sort of thing, which is America's poor middle class, especially on or near borders.

-We're we're now gonna hit probably a 25, maybe even a 30-year high in terms of illegal immigrants in the country, and we had hit a 25, 30 year low under Donald Trump's policies.
+We're now going to hit probably a 25, maybe even a 30-year high in terms of illegal immigrants in the country.

 They were working.